-Navigate Regent’s Canal in a narrowboat with The London Waterbus Company.
+Navigate Regent’s Canal in a narrowboat with the London Waterbus Company.
 Trips run along the Regent’s Canal linking Little Venice, Regent’s Park, London Zoo and Camden Lock.
-Warwick Avenue is the closest tube if you are catching the boat from Little Venice.
+Warwick Avenue is the closest tube if you’re catching the boat from Little Venice.
 There’s no advance-booking option – these tours are first come, first served – so if you arrive at peak time, just before lunch, you might have to queue.

 Jason’s Trip navigates the picturesque route along Regent’s Canal from Little Venice, through Regent’s Park, on to Camden Lock and back again.
 The boat is more than 100 years old and the trip, which includes a live historical commentary and lasts for 45min each way, has been a feature on the canal since 1951.
-A canal boat, the Dusk ’til Dawn, can also be booked for parties.
+Tours run from the first week of April right through to the first week of November.

 Hop aboard for an hour and a half's cruise from Camden Lock, past London Zoo in Regent's Park, through the tunnel to Robert Browning’s Island at Little Venice and back to Walker’s Quay.
-A commentary is included on the cruise, and picnic lunches are available from the company’s Waterside Restaurant.
-Onboard dining is also an option on the My Fair Lady cruising restaurant boat.
-Children's parties and buffet cruises can be accommodated as well.
+A commentary is included on the cruise, and picnic lunches are available from the company’s waterside restaurant.
+If you prefer the idea of more formal onboard dining, try the My Fair Lady cruising restaurant boat, operated by the same company.